Web Front-end Notes - Typescript

 - Getters & Setters:

-keyword is used to create a getter.
+getkeyword is used to create a getter.
 Getters are defined in method signature, while it is accessed like properties.
-Getter is by default public.set
+Getter is by default public.setkeyword is used to create a setter, but it takes avalueargument.

 - Abstract Class: